 Options (O) a maximum of 15 ECTS at level 6 including the above, remainder should be level 7 only and may be theme-specific modules from other themes (subject to prerequisites) or interdisciplinary modules (e.g. Human Factors in Engineering, Industrial Law, Management, Modern Languages, etc.).
-At least 15 ECTS (30 CATS) of options must be from modules originating within the Facuty.
-See Appendix 1b for details.
+At least 15 ECTS (30 CATS) of options must be from modules originating in FEE.
+See Appendix 2 for details.